pmoustopoulos/customer-api/README.md

       application code.
 This ensures that schema changes are versioned with the corresponding application changes.
     - **Automate Migrations**: Integrate your migration tool into your CI/CD pipeline to ensure that migrations are applied automatically during deployment, reducing the risk of human error.

-### 11. Use Wrapper Classes for API Responses

-- **Consistency**: Using a wrapper class like `APIResponse<T>` ensures that all API responses follow a consistent structure, which is easier to maintain and extend.
-- **Encapsulation**: By encapsulating the DTOs within a wrapper, you can easily add additional metadata like status codes, error messages, or pagination details without altering the core response structure.
-- **Security**: Wrapping DTOs helps protect the internal structure of your entities and reduces the risk of exposing sensitive data.

-This practice is not just about standardization but also about making your API responses more predictable and secure.

 <br><br>